erblast/datistics/content/post/2019-07-15-europython.md

   - manualy group categories
   - Similarity Endoding, similarity distance to category, new strings can be fitted on old categories
   - Jaro-winkler, levenstain, 3-gram similarity scores
-  - `DirtCat` has similarity encoder `from dirty_cat import SimilarityEncoder`
+  - `dirty_cat` has similarity encoder `from dirty_cat import SimilarityEncoder`
   - TargetEncoder, Encode Categorical Feature as Mean/Median of other value, example police officer ranking on Salary
   - Latent Category Encoder, builds new categories based on substring similarities

 #### Missing Values
-  - classical data generation assumption, data generation is complete and radom entries are random.
+  - classical data generation assumption, data generation is complete and random entries are random.
   - NA values are seldom random, and sometimes are the result of the data model, like age of spouse will be NA for people that are single
   - mean imputation distorts the distribution, concerning for statisitcal models but not algorithmic models
   - when imputing age of spouse, missingness indicator could be used to flagg single people